ethereum/go-ethereum/cmd/faucet/README.md

 ## Miscellaneous

-Besides the above - mostly essential - CLI flags, there is a number that can be used to fine-tune the `faucet`'s operation.
+Beside the above - mostly essential - CLI flags, there are a number that can be used to fine-tune the `faucet`'s operation.
 Please see `faucet --help` for a full list.